awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 1. Sign out of the console and then sign in as **MFAUser** again\.
 This time AWS prompts you for an MFA code from your phone\.
 When you get it, type the code in the box and then choose **Submit**\.

 1. Choose **EC2** to open the Amazon EC2 console again\.
 Note that this time you can see all the information and perform any actions you want\.
-If you go to any other console as this user, you see access denied messages because the policies in this tutorial grant access only to Amazon EC2\.
+If you go to any other console as this user, you see access denied messages\.
+The reason is that the policies in this tutorial grant access only to Amazon EC2\.

 ## Related Resources<a name="tutorial_mfa_related"></a>